Links

 e-newsletter featuring up-to-date resources, information & current advice about online safety.

-Office of the eSafety Commissioner was established in 2015 with a mandate to coordinate and lead online safety efforts across government, industry and the not-for profit community.
+The Office of the eSafety Commissioner was established in 2015 with a mandate to coordinate and lead online safety efforts across government, industry and the not-for profit community.

 When the Office was established, the eSafety Commissioner’s functions and powers primarily related to enhancing online safety for Australian children.